miracleezekiel/Ecommerce-Sales-Intelligence/06_case_study/case_study_report.md

 ## 7. Conclusion

-This analysis began with 5,000 transactions and a question nobody had asked directly — is this business actually retaining its customers?
+This analysis began with 5,000 transactions and a question nobody had asked directly, is this business actually retaining its customers?

 The answer is no. Emphatically, consistently, and